The CASE Framework -- A New Architecture for Participatory Research and Digital Health Surveillance: Abstract

 CASE has been successfully deployed across diverse domains, powering national disease surveillance platforms, supporting post-COVID cohort studies, and enabling real-time sentiment analysis during political events.
 These applications, involving tens of thousands of participants, demonstrate the framework's scalability, versatility, and practical value.

-This paper describes the foundations of CASE, details its architectural evolution, and presents lessons learned from real-world deployments.
-We establish CASE as a mature and reusable research infrastructure that balances sophisticated functionality with practical implementation, addressing the critical global need for sustainable and institutionally controlled data collection systems.
+This paper describes the foundations of CASE, documents its architectural evolution, and shares lessons learned from real-world deployments across diverse research domains and regulatory environments.
+We position CASE as a mature research infrastructure that balances sophisticated functionality with practical deployment needs for sustainable and institutionally controlled data collection systems.

 \ccsdesc[100]{Software and its engineering~Software architectures} \ccsdesc[500]{Applied computing~Health informatics} \ccsdesc[300]{Information systems~Collaborative and social computing systems and tools}